John Weider

-John Weider (born 21 April 1947; died 2025) was an English rock musician who played guitar, bass, and violin.
+John Weider (21 April 1947 – March 2025) was an English rock musician who played guitar, bass guitar and violin.
 He is best remembered as the guitarist for the Animals from 1966 to 1968.
 He was also the bass player for Family from 1969 to 1971.

-Biography
+Life and career

 Early career

 As a teenager, Weider initially joined the Steve Laine Combo.
 The Combo played R&B at places such as The Flamingo Club in Soho with the likes of Georgie Fame.
 Weider left Steve Laine when that group went to Europe to become the Liverpool Five.
 Later he played alongside Steve Marriott in a band called Steve Marriott and the Moments.
 He then went on to replace Mick Green as lead guitarist in Johnny Kidd & the Pirates.

 In August 1965 Weider was the first in a succession of guitar players replacing Eric Clapton in John Mayall & the Bluesbreakers.
 This was followed by a stint in Jimmy Winston and His Reflections, with whom he recorded two singles.